-All participants will complete both one target and one control stimulation session, but the order of these sessions will be pseudo-randomized.
-Specifically, participants will be assigned participant ID numbers based on their order of recruitment, but the participant ID numbers will be pseudo-randomized with respect to the order of target versus control stimulation sessions.
-Pseudo-randomization of IDs will be saved in a digital file and included in all subsequent analyses as a covariate of no interest.
-Any breaking of pseudo-randomization will be corrected with subsequent re-pseudo-randomization of unassigned ID numbers to ensure balance in session orders across participants.
-This pseudo-randomization will be managed / maintained by the PI.
+All participants will complete both one sham and two active stimulation sessions, but the order of these sessions will be pseudo-randomized.
+Specifically, participants will be assigned participant ID numbers based on their order of recruitment, but the participant ID numbers will be pseudo-randomized with respect to double-blind-coded active versus sham stimulation.
+Pseudo-randomization of double-blind codes will be generated by a script and saved in a digital file.
+The de-blinding key to this digital file will be saved by a collaborator not directly involved in conduct of the study and will not be accessed by study personnel until the end of data collection.